 Birdquest birding tours include everything from easy-going bird and wildlife adventures that can be enjoyed by everyone to pioneering and sometimes demanding journeys to the world’s last birding frontiers.

 We have shown our clients and friends more species of birds than any other birding tour company!
-The Birdquest Life List is currently over 10,350 species using the IOC world list!
+The Birdquest Life List is currently nearly 10,400 species using the IOC world list!

 • Our trips consistently do exceptionally well